cloudfoundry/docs-cfcr/docs/installing/aws/routing-aws.md

 $ export AWS_SECRET_ACCESS_KEY=dsfSDFKOSDFKOasdmasdKSADOK</p>

 	!!! note
-		This is the same IAM user whose credentials you exported in the [Step 1: Set Up Your Shell Environment](deploying-bosh-aws/#step-1-set-up-your-shell-environment) section of the <em>Deploying BOSH for Kubo on AWS</em> topic.
+		This is the same IAM user whose credentials you exported in the [Step 1: Set Up Your Shell Environment](deploying-bosh-aws/#step-1-set-up-your-shell-environment) section of the <em>Deploying BOSH for CFCR on AWS</em> topic.
 This is not the IAM user you created for BOSH in the [Step 4: Create IAM User](deploying-bosh-aws/#step-4-create-iam-user) section of the same topic.

 1. Initialize the Terraform working directory.
 Enter the following command:
 	<p class="terminal">$ terraform init</p>